AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-error-no-commands-defined-in-cache-namespace.md

     The store that was requested wasn't found.
 Verify the store and try again.
     ```

-1. Run this Mysql query and verify that the store cannot be found:
+1. Run this MySql query to verify that the store cannot be found, which is indicated by the error message described in step 2.

      ```sql
      select distinct scope_id from core_config_data where scope='stores' and scope_id not in (select store_id from store);
      ```

+1. Run the following MySql statement to delete the invalid rows:

+    ```sql
+    delete from core_config_data where scope='stores' and scope_id not in (select store_id from store);
+    ```

-     You should get an error like the below indicating that the website with id X that was requested was not found.
+    If you get an error like the below which indicates that the website with id X that was requested was not found you have configurations remaining in the database from website(s) as-well as store(s) that have been deleted.

     ```
     In WebsiteRepository.php line 110: